 3. Take a Course in Sales

 Impress your future employer, and show up already trained on the art of selling.
 You can take several great sales workshops, both in-person and online, including our online sales course Soco Academy.
-If you’re a Singaporean, you can often use your skills future credit to pay for these courses.

 Not only are sales courses a fantastic way to deepen your knowledge on sales, but they’re also a great way to network (particularly with in-person courses) and show potential employers that you are serious about the sales field.